Tableau Data Analysis Tool: Strengths and Limits (2026)

 Selection Scorecard

-Judge whether the Tableau data analysis tool fits your need (1 point each):
+Judge whether a tableau data analysis tool fits (1 point each):

 | Check | Pass? |